 Can you drive with a DUI before your court date?

 Maybe.
-In many states, the suspension of your license is immediate, even before you are officially convicted.
+In many states, your license is suspended immediately, even before you are officially convicted.
 However, you may be able to apply for a hardship license while you await your court date.